Edit a utility network

 Fix terminal connections after editing a feature

-The map zooms to a system isolation valve (labeled as System Valve, Isolation Zone) and a check flow valve (labeled as Flow Valve, Check) on a Water Main, Distribution Main line that is connected to a Water Main, Transmission Main line.
+The map shows a system isolation valve (labeled as System Valve, Isolation Zone) and a check flow valve (labeled as Flow Valve, Check) on a Water Main, Distribution Main line that is connected to a Water Main, Transmission Main line.

 You have been told that this map is incorrect.
 The valve to the north is actually a system valve, not a system isolation valve, so its Asset type attribute needs to be updated.